 Both optical and laser mice rely on a CMOS sensor to analyze the surface they are placed on and determine the extent and speed of the movement by taking thousands of digital images per second.

-What differs is the means by which they illuminate the said surface.
+What differs is how they illuminate the said surface.
 Namely, an optical mouse uses a LED light while a laser mouse uses just what the name states: a laser.
 So, what are the advantages and disadvantages of each?

-Another reason as to why DPI ratings are less important today is the technological advancements when it comes to the CMOS sensors which are now so advanced that even three-digit DPI mice can achieve great precision.
+Another reason why DPI ratings are less important today is the technological advancements when it comes to the CMOS sensors, which are now so advanced that even three-digit DPI mice can achieve great precision.

-A more important aspect to consider is how accurately a mouse is able to analyze the surface it is on, and this is where the differences between a LED light and a laser are more noticeable.
+A more important aspect to consider is how accurately a mouse can analyze the surface it is on, and this is where the differences between a LED light and a laser are more noticeable.

 Lasers are accurate.
 Too accurate.
 Unlike a LED light, which cannot penetrate the surface it is placed on, a laser can.
 Because of that, it can analyze the data in much more detail.
 This is something of a double-edged sword, as it can also lead to the laser mouse over-analyzing the surface during slow movements and leading to unwanted jitter.